2013 Vintage Overview

 The weather turned markedly worse on Friday afternoon and Saturday morning, markedly storming in parts and appalling in Chablis, with showers continuing everywhere through until Monday 7th October.
 Many people in the Côte de Nuits were only just beginning and did not know what to expect.
 While there was less rain in the following week, it became markedly cooler, certainly not very pleasant conditions for the pickers, but not too bad for the grapes.
 By and large the red grapes held up remarkably well, though remaining whites tended to be very fragile.

-First impressions Early picked whites, before the rot could get at them, looked sound, but there were worries about those which had not been brought in before the first weekend in October, after which the rot really took over.
+Early picked whites, before the rot could get at them, looked sound, but there were worries about those which had not been brought in before the first weekend in October, after which the rot really took over.
 Reds looked to be on the lean side, of variable consistency, but relatively unaffected by rot and with the possibility of some successes in the Côte de Nuits.
 I wrote after the barrel tastings: “The wines are at their best further up the quality scale, with the Premiers and Grands Crus.
 The fresh style of the vintage with naturally lower alcohol levels helps to display the individual terroirs to good effect”.

 The wines in bottle